 A great example of this is Apple.
 Customers go through the brand to buy the products- either in digital or physical stores, but the experience they get in the store extends their brand.

 Even though Apple has some presence in third-party brick-and-mortar stores, it tries to attract customers to its branded stores.

 Disadvantages of Direct Channel:

-- You are competing against huge networks of wholesalers and retailers.
+- You are competing against vast networks of wholesalers and retailers.

-- Even though the costs are lower, in some cases customers have to pay full price because the manufacturer has a mapped price, which he often respects more than the retail.
+- Even though the costs are lower, in some cases, customers have to pay the total price because the manufacturer has a mapped price, which he often respects more than the retail.

 Here the products are sold by intermediaries, not by sellers.

 Indirect channels allow you to sell larger volumes but impact the prices of the products due to the commission that has to be paid to the intermediaries.

 As the name suggests, hybrid channels are a combination of direct and indirect channels.
 An example of this is the use of authorized distributors.
 Here the brand has a partnership with intermediaries but still controls the customer experience aspect.

 The main goal of any company sales team is to sell its products or services to as many people as possible by attending to their customer's needs in the best way possible.
 Why?
 Obviously, it is because the company wants to make the most profit from its efforts and build its brand for future sales.